 Monaco Grand Prix 2021 is a perfect event for those guests who are interested in cars and also enjoy a bit of thrill.
 This wonderful event is set amidst the beautiful Monte Carlo surroundings; reminiscent of the golden age of motorsports, it will transport you back in time to car racing of the ’40s, 50’s and 60’s.

-For those guests who class themselves as rugby enthusiasts, we’d suggest looking into world-renowned events such as the 6 Nations Rugby 2021, the Quilter Internationals or the Autumn Internationals.
+For those guests who class themselves as rugby enthusiasts, we’d suggest looking into world-renowned events such as the 6 Nations Rugby or the Autumn Internationals.
 The Guinness Six Nations games are considered the most prestigious in the world of rugby and represent the pinnacle of sporting championships.

 Horse racing is another very popular option amongst corporate hospitality packages with Aintree and Cheltenham taking the lead as the most attended horse racing events.
-These quaint tournaments are known for their strict black tie dress codes and regular visits from the Royal Family, with the Queen herself often watching her favourite horses from the royal enclosure.
+These world-class events are known for their impeccable dress codes and regular visits from the Royal Family, with the Queen herself often watching her favourite horses from the royal enclosure.

 It’s important to choose your guests wisely when investing in corporate hospitality.
 Ask yourself, what is your desired goal, what guests will be open and appreciative to hospitality events and will it help to achieve your desired outcome.